We Love Doodles

 To begin, you want to find a trustworthy breeder.
 Ensure that you don’t get your pup from a puppy mill.
 A puppy mill is a kennel that cares only about money, so they breed plenty of puppies with little or no regard for their well-being, temperament, or health.

 An excellent breeder will always check and test the parent dogs’ health to avoid any potential genetic issues in the puppies.
-They will always inform you that health testing has been observed, and the Cavapoo puppies are safe from genetic illnesses.
+They will always inform you that health testing has been conducted, and that the Cavapoo puppies are safe from genetic illnesses.
 Sometimes, they may show you a certificate from the OFA or PawPrint genetics.

 Another important consideration that a trusted Cavapoo breeder will ensure is proper deworming and proper vaccinations.
 This will help keep your Cavapoo puppy healthy, regardless of its size.

 Additionally, the environment in which the Cavapoo puppies were bred and raised equally plays a huge role in the puppies’ future health.
 We recommend that you visit the potential breeder of your Cavapoo.
-Take notes of their surroundings and look at the parent dogs.
+Take note of their surroundings and look at the parent dogs.
 It is a good sign if the kennel area is warm, nice, and overall clean.
 If where they are raised is disorganized, dirty, and messy, you might want to find a different Cavapoo breeder.

 Conclusion for Cavapoo Sizes